-A public hearing on the proposed amendments was hled before the Planning Commission on December 14, 2023, at City Hall at 6:30 p.m. and a second public hearing will be held before City Council in January 2024.
+A public hearing on the proposed amendments is scheduled before the Planning Commission on December 14, 2023, at City Hall at 6:30 p.m. and a second public hearing is scheduled before City Council in January 2024.
 Public notice has been provided in accordance with noticing requirements in the Dayton Land Use and Development Code for legislative public hearings by the Planning Commission and the City Council.
 Goal 1 is satisfied.